alexraskin/lhbot/README.md

 ---
 #### Deploy
-This bot is completely managed by terraform and is deployed on heroku.
+This bot is completely managed by terraform and is deployed on AWS.
 If you are wanting to deploy this bot, you can do so by following the instructions below.

 A few things you will need:
 - Discord bot
 - Mongo database (I use atlas)
-- Heroku App
+- AWS Account
 - Amazon S3 Bucket

 Take a look in the `/example-files` folder for examples of the files you will need to create.

-#### Deploying the bot to Heroku via Terraform
+#### Deploying the bot to AWS via Terraform
 1. Clone the repository
 2. Change `dir` to `infrastructure/terraform/bot`
 3. Create a `terraform.tfvars` The bot will look for all these environment variables [in this file](hhttps://github.com/alexraskin/lhbot/blob/main/infrastructure/terraform/bot/shared-envs.tf)
 4. Run `terraform init`
+5. Run `terraform apply --target aws_ecr_repository.ecr_repository`

+- You will need to make sure the docker build is built and stored in the ECR repository.
+You can do this by running `docker build -t lhbot .` and then `docker tag lhbot:latest <aws_account_id>.dkr.ecr.eu-west-2.amazonaws.com/lhbot:latest` and then `docker push <aws_account_id>.dkr.ecr.eu-west-2.amazonaws.com/lhbot:latest` or something similar.

-5. Run `terraform apply`
+6. Run `terraform apply`

 ___
 #### Run the bot locally